ember-learn/guides-source/guides/v3.6.0/routing/loading-and-error-substates.md

 });
 ```

-In case we want both custom logic and the default behaviour for the loading substate,
+In case we want both custom logic and the default behavior for the loading substate,
 we can implement the `loading` action and let it bubble by returning `true`.

 ```javascript {data-filename=app/routes/foo-slow-model.js}